BDan/RainCheck/README.md

 ## Running tests

-Run the included test suite with `mvnw test'
+Run the included test suite with `mvnw test`